0xKitsune/cfmms-rs/README.md

 # pair_sync
-A simple library to get all pairs from any Dex and sync reserves.
+A simple library to get all pairs from any supported Dex and sync reserves.

 ```rust
 //Initialize a vec to hold all the dexes